GoogleCloudPlatform/terraform-google-cloud-run/examples/simple_cloud_run/README.md

 This example showcases the basic deployment of containerized applications on Cloud Run, along with domain mapping and IAM policy for the service.

-The resources/services/activations/deletions that this module will create/trigger are:
+The resources/services/activations/deletions that this example will create/trigger are:

 * Creates a Cloud Run service with provided name and container

 ## Assumptions and Prerequisites

-This module assumes that below mentioend prerequisites are in place before consuming the module.
+This example assumes that below mentioend prerequisites are in place before consuming the example.

 * All required APIs are enabled in the GCP Project